 Shaping the future together

 The world is digital.
-That's why we invest in solutions that bridge the gap between people and technology.
-In digital startups, our teams around the globe are driving innovation.
+That's why we invest in solutions that build bridges between humans and technology.
+Around the world, our digital start-up teams drive innovation.

-iFab: How 3D scanners and printers are revolutionising treatment for patients
+iFab: how 3D scanners and printers are revolutionising fitting for patients

-To this day, plaster casts are made to adapt prostheses as effectively as possible.
-But 3D scanners offer a faster, more convenient option.
-Our iFab (individual fabrication) makes it possible to produce orthotics and prosthetics quickly and custom-made.
+To this day, plaster casts are made in order to fit prostheses as effectively as possible.
+However, 3D scanners are a faster option that is more comfortable for the patient.
+Our iFab – short for “individual fabrication” – enables us to produce custom orthoses and prostheses quickly.
 O&P professionals scan a residual limb and process the data directly on a computer.
 Time that was once spent on manual work on the plaster cast – often a complex task – can now be channeled into the fitting process.
-Sources of errors are also minimised, as the processed data can be tested in a computer simulation and transferred to the carving robot and 3D printer. iFab digitises the entire fitting and fabrication process.
+The processed data are tested in a computer simulation and transferred directly to the milling machine and 3D printer.
+This minimises error sources. iFab digitalises the entire fitting and manufacturing process.

 The five steps of digital fabrication